arcus/arcus_skill_series_sql/sql_intermediate/sql_intermediate.md

 *****

 --{{1}}--
 I find it helps to start with the `GROUP BY` clause.
 In this first example, we are grouping by one thing, `patient.sex`.
 That means each group will have one value for `patient.sex`.
 We couldn't ask for `race` when we have only grouped by `sex` because not every member of the `M` group is guaranteed to have the same `race` value.
-If we try to add `race` to our `SELECT` statement, alaSQL just returns a null value.
+If we try to add `race` to our `SELECT` statement, AlaSQL just returns a null value.
 Other flavors of SQL may give you an error message in these cases.

 {{2}}
 *****